Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 Camping in Istria

 In search of the best campground destinations in Croatia, we start from Istria, a peninsula near Slovenia and Italy.
-One-third of the peninsula is covered with pine forests, and the sea around Istria is the warmest temperature in Europe.
+One-third of the peninsula is covered with pine forests, and the sea around Istria has some of the warmest temperatures in Europe.
 There are 50 beaches awarded the Blue Flag.

 Istria has many restaurants with excellent food, as well as dozens of wineries.
 You can also spend time on bike paths or tennis, golf and volleyball courts.
 Also, Istria has beautiful places for snorkeling and windsurfing.
 There are, in a relatively small area, as many as 26 camps, most of which are near Umag, Porec, Rovinj and Pula.

 Park Umag, one of the largest campsites in Istria, is located near the border with Slovenia.
 It is known for numerous quality awards.
-It’s a great place for families with kids; they will be impressed with the pool with a giant pirate ship.
+It’s a great place for families with kids; they will be impressed by the pool’s giant pirate ship.

 This campsite can accommodate about 6,000 guests.
 The caravans, tents and around 700 mobile homes are provided for accommodation.
 Campers have 10 sanitary blocks, washing machines, showers on the beach and a dog-washing area.